pattyjk/Angell_analysis/Sequence Processing.md

+# Analsis of 16S Illumina sequencing data

-# All analyses were performed in USEARCH v.
+All analyses were performed in USEARCH v.
 10.0.240 with the UPARSE OTU picking method.
 Subsequent analyses were performed in QIIME v.
 1.8.

 ## Merge Paired End Reads
 ```